ancahutupasu/harmonyapp/README.md

 - not everyone want to browse for the website or facebook page to get more information, make bookings - with the application everything is in one place.

-#References
+# References
 Firebase: https://www.youtube.com/watch?v=wa8OrQ_e76M
 Profile UI: https://www.youtube.com/watch?v=BCZUdl3CXKM&t=25s

 #Issues
--During a lot of git merge issues and the restart the of application files were losts which caused the code to collaps on itself, including the firebase connection.
+During a lot of git merge issues and the restart the of application files were losts which caused the code to collaps on itself, including the firebase connection.